isomerpages/imda-sgdigitaloffice/_programmes/1b-faq.md

 ### Draw Dates

 **When are the draw dates and where will the draws be held?**
-The draws will be held at NETS’ office at 298 Tiong Bahru Road, #06-01, Singapore 168730 on the date and time as follows:
+The draws will be held at the NETS office at 298 Tiong Bahru Road, #06-01, Singapore 168730.

 1st draw: 10am, 22 Dec 2020
 2nd draw: 10am, 26 Jan 2021